-Review(updated): Alto’s EX and the standard Nightmare Plus
+Review(updated): Includes Alto, Luca, Maruyama, and Nightmare Plus

 Packaging & Extras: (3.5/5)

-While the packaging is attractive enough I miss the boxes that had the flip-top lid that exposed a transparent window that revealed all the goodness within.
+While the packaging is attractive enough, I miss the boxes that had the flip-top lid that exposed a transparent window that revealed all the goodness within.
 Like the previous DX toys, the 171 comes in a Styrofoam tray with a separate plastic tray that houses the included stand and stand adapters.
-Here’s the goodies you get:
+Here’s the goodies you get beyond the core toy:

 2) 2x Fist covers for fighter mode